-Substance Abuse Professional (SAP) means a person who evaluates employees who have violated the drug and alcohol Policy and makes recommendations concerning education, treatment, follow-up testing, and aftercare.
-Must be a licensed physician (Doctor of Medicine or Osteopathy); or licensed or certified social worker; or licensed or certified psychologist; or licensed or certified employee assistance professional; or a drug and alcohol counselor certified by the National Association of Alcoholism and Drug Abuse Counselors Certification Commission (NAADAC) or by the International Certification Reciprocity Consortium/Alcohol and Other Drug Abuse (ICRC).
+Substance Abuse Professional (SAP) means a person who evaluates employees who have violated the drug and alcohol policy or who have self-identified as having a controlled substance or alcohol abuse problem and makes recommendations concerning education, treatment, follow-up testing, and aftercare.
+Must be a licensed physician (Doctor of Medicine or Osteopathy); licensed or certified social worker; licensed or certified psychologist; licensed or certified employee assistance professional; or a drug and alcohol counselor certified by the National Association of Alcoholism and Drug Abuse Counselors Certification Commission (NAADAC) or by the International Certification Reciprocity Consortium/Alcohol and Other Drug Abuse (ICRC).

-Substituted specimen means a specimen with creatinine and specific gravity values that are so diminished that they are not consistent with human urine.
+Substituted test result means a specimen with creatinine and specific gravity values that are so diminished that they are not consistent with human urine.